hepnn/hepn.me/src/content/projects/packmate/index.md

     - Statistics are calculated based on users checklist habits
 - Template creation
     - Users can create templates for their trips
-- Future plans
-    - Use of ML for statistics and smart suggestions

 ---
 ## Tech Stack